 MEMBERS Development Company’s Owner Meeting brings it: From market disruptors to what people think and credit union innovation

-MINNEAPOLIS, MN (April 19, 2016) — MEMBERS Development Company’s semi-annual Owner Meeting in Ft.
+COLUMBUS, OH (April 19, 2016) — MEMBERS Development Company’s semi-annual Owner Meeting in Ft.
 Lauderdale, Fla., gave credit union leaders the opportunity to hear from powerful external speakers, as well as their credit union peers.

 “We’re happy to see this event continue to grow, with turnout our highest ever,” said Jeff Kline, Chief Executive Officer, MEMBERS Development Company.
 “In addition to representation by CO-OP Financial Services, CU Direct, CUNA Mutual Group and MEMBERS Trust Company, 85% of our owner credit unions attended – with an average of 2.25 staff members per credit union.
 It’s exciting to see leaders from top-tier credit unions working and learning together.”